When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 Compatibility

 The Yose Power kit is designed to fit regular ‘quick release’ front or rear dropouts of approximately 100mm wide on the front and 135mm at the rear.
-A lot of modern mountain bikes and road bikes have ‘thru-axle’ hubs – bikes with this type of hub would not be suitable for an electric hub motor.
+Many modern mountain and road bikes have ‘thru-axle’ hubs – bikes with this type of hub would not be suitable for an electric hub motor.

-Another occasional problem I’ve encountered is tyre width – this isn’t a problem on hybrid or mountain bikes, but if you’re thinking of fitting this kit to a road bike you will need clearance for a 28mm wide tyre.
+Another occasional problem I’ve encountered is tyre width – this isn’t a problem on hybrid or mountain bikes, but if you’re considering fitting this kit to a road bike, you will need clearance for a 28mm wide tyre.
 This is the minimum width tyre recommended for this rim.

 Pedal Sensor Compatibility

 A cadence pedal sensor is included in the kit – it comes in the form of a split magnetic disc (secured with a spring clip) and the pick-up sensor.
-This is usually fine to use with a regular square-tapered bottom bracket axle but it will not work with a Hollowtech-type external bottom bracket.
-If you have the latter fitted to your bike you will need to purchase a separate sensor.
+This is usually fine with a regular square-tapered bottom bracket axle, but it will not work with a Hollowtech-type external bottom bracket.
+If you have the latter fitted to your bike, purchase a separate sensor.

 Brake Lever Compatibility

-The supplied brake levers with integrated motor cut-off sensors are suitable to use with cable brakes (disc, cantilever or v-brakes).
-If your bike has hydraulic brakes or an integrated brake lever/gear shifter you are faced with two choices – don’t bother with cut-offs (the motor will run fine without them) or buy specific sensors for hydraulic brakes.
+The supplied brake levers with integrated motor cut-off sensors suit cable brakes (disc, cantilever or v-brakes).
+If your bike has hydraulic brakes or an integrated brake lever/gear shifter, you are faced with two choices – don’t bother with cut-offs (the motor will run fine without them) or buy specific sensors for hydraulic brakes.

 Do you need to fit the supplied brake levers?
 I’ve never used them.
-The motor will start and stop only when you pedal – even if you use the supplied throttle, it will only work once you are travelling at least 6mph.
-In the unlikely event, the motor stays on, you can hit the kill switch or apply the brakes hard.
+The motor will start and stop only when you pedal – even if you use the supplied throttle, it will only work once you are travelling at least six mph.
+If the motor stays on, you can hit the kill switch or apply the brakes hard.

 Compatibility with Disc brakes

-Both the front and rear hub motor have six bolt fixings to mount a brake rotor if required – you must use the disc bolts provided as if you use longer ones they will interfere with the running of the motor.
+Both the front and rear hub motor have six bolt fixings to mount a brake rotor if required – you must use the disc bolts provided as if you use longer ones, they will interfere with the motor’s running.

 Display

-On the older kits they used to use the proven KT-LCD3 display but more recently they use a different display which is very high quality and has an aluminium back plate.
-This is an excellent display, especially when you consider the price of the kit – I would go as far as saying it’s better than a lot of the displays you get on factory e-bikes.
+On the older kits, they used to use the proven KT-LCD3 display, but more recently, they have used a different display, which is very high quality and has an aluminium back plate.
+This is an excellent display, especially when you consider the price of the kit – I would go as far as saying it’s better than many of the displays you get on factory e-bikes.

 The information available to the rider: